 If you think your voicemail got disconnected before you finished, here is an easy solution.
 Simply call back, stating first that you believe your previous call was cut off.
 Finish the rest of your message, keeping it short and to the point.
 Always restate your name and telephone number on any second call.

-Practise makes perfect
+10. Practice makes perfect

 Note what you did well, and what didn’t work.
 If you are calling friends, end your message by letting them know you are working on your voicemail skills and would love their feedback.
-Alternatively watch YouTube videos of communication experts leaving voicemails to see how they do it.
+Alternatively, watch YouTube videos of communication experts leaving voicemails to see how they do it.

 Tips to remember